jvntf/chess/README.md

 # Chess

-Command line chess game writtin Ruby
+Command line chess game written in Ruby

 This game is a work in progress.